 After choosing a place to deploy the NG Firewall, the second major step is configuring the interfaces.
 The interface documentation documents all the configuration options.
-The Setup Wizard already configures the external and internal interfaces.
 The Setup Wizard has already configured the external and internal.

-After the setup wizard, you might still need to do some of the following configuration:
+After the set up wizard, you might still need to do some of the following configurations: